ruslan-hut/evsys/README.md

   "unknownKey": []
 }
 ```
-To see connected points id'd you can use the following command, which is not listed in OCPP standard, but implemented in EVSYS:
+To see connected points id's you can use the following command, which is not listed in OCPP standard, but implemented in EVSYS:
 ```json
 {
   "charge_point_id": "",